 Kanini Mutooni

-As a Managing Director of the Foundation, Kanini Mutooni plays a lead role in sourcing new investments and working with the leadership of those organizations, primarily in Europe, Africa, and India, as an operating partner and board member as they grow to build capacity and to achieve their maximum impact.
+As a Senior Managing Director of the Foundation, Kanini Mutooni plays a lead role in sourcing new investments and working with the leadership of those organizations, primarily in Europe, Africa, and India, as an operating partner and board member as they grow to build capacity and to achieve their maximum impact.
 As a member of the Foundation’s senior leadership team, she also helps execute the Foundation’s strategy and goals and contributes to its thought leadership and external outreach for the African continent from the DRK office in Nairobi.
-Kanini currently serves on the board of DRK grantees Baobab Circle, Emata, Friendship Bench, Keep IT Cool, and Imagine Worldwide.
-She previously served on the boards of DRK grantees Brastorne Enterprises, Kwangu Kwako, People’s Pension Trust, VIA Global Health, and Vula Mobile.
+Kanini currently serves on the board of DRK grantees Edulution, Emata, and eWAKA.
+She previously served on the boards of DRK grantees Brastorne Enterprises, Friendship Bench, Imagine Worldwide, Keep IT Cool, Kwangu Kwako, People’s Pension Trust, VIA Global Health, and Vula Medical.